Sugar Research Institute: Closure and redevelopment

+Second Redevelopment

+In 2021, the institute began redevelopment to become a Catholic secondary school, Catherine McAuley College Mackay, which opened operations on 22 February 2022.
+As of 2024, the school has added four more buildings to the institute, which will be joined by two more buildings and a full cohort of students by 2027.

 Description

 The Sugar Research Institute is located along Nebo Road, the main southern highway in and out of Mackay.

 The Sugar Research Institute complex is made up of the Main Building, attached Garages, Directors Residence, and Workshop.
 A covered walkway to the west links the Main Building to a Conference Hall and office/laboratory building.
 A free-standing laboratory/office building is located behind this group.
 A corrugated, galvanised iron shed/garage is located at the south east extremity of the site, adjacent to the rear vehicle entrance.
 A small caretaker's cottage is located at the south west corner.

 The Main Building, attached Garages, Directors Residence, and Workshop were constructed in 1953, with the west wing added in 1966.
 This addition is not readily perceived from the exterior as it has followed the original design intent.
 The difference in construction period is more apparent from internal finishes and fittings.